mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Attribute Anomaly.md

 **In CBT3, it deals 713% DMG.**<br>
 <!-- In last test, it deals 713% DMG. -->
 *In CBT2, the additional effect of Physical Anomaly is called Armor Break.
 The Armor Break lasts for 6s, reducing 10% Physical RES.*<br>
 **In CBT3, there is a Flinch instead.
-The Daze Taken Ratio seems to be 7.5% or 10%, idk.
-It needs to be tested.**
+The Daze Taken Ratio is 10%, it lasts for 10s.**
 <!-- Actually, there is a Flinch applied a little before Assault deals DMG in last test instead of Armor Break.
 I don't know what hoyoverse calls it, there is no information in TextMap_ENTemplateTb.
 Enemies affected by Flinch will get a Daze Taken Ratio.
 It seems that Hoyoverse haven't completed it yet. -->

 # Freeze